NotWoods/tigeroakes.com/content/posts/javascript-events/index.md

 ### Taking advantage of the `Event` object

 The key to simplifying your listeners is the [`Event` object](https://developer.mozilla.org/en-US/docs/Web/API/Event).
 When an event listener is called, it also sends an `Event` object as the first argument.
-This object has some data to describe the event that occurred, such as the time the event occurred.
-For simplifying our code, we can use the `evt.currentTarget` property. `currentTarget` refers to the element that the event listener is attached to.
+This object has some data to describe the event that occurred, such as the time the event happened.
+To simplify our code, we can use the `evt.currentTarget` property. `currentTarget` refers to the element that the event listener is attached to.
 In our example, it will be one of the 3 links.